 We account for our leases following the guidance of Accounting Standards Update No. 2016-02, "Leases (Topic 842)" (ASU 2016-02).
 ASU 2016-02 requires that we determine, at the inception of an arrangement, whether the arrangement is or contains a lease, based on the unique facts and circumstances present.
-Operating lease assets represent our right to use an underlying asset for the lease term (Right-of-use assets) and operating lease liabilities are recognized at the commencement date of the lease based upon the present value of lease payments over the lease term.
+Operating lease assets represent our right to use an underlying asset for the lease term (Right-of-use assets) and operating lease liabilities represent our obligation to make lease payments arising from the lease.
+Right-of-use assets and operating lease liabilities are recognized at the commencement date of the lease based upon the present value of lease payments over the lease term.
 When determining the lease term, we include options to extend or terminate the lease when it is reasonably certain, at inception, that we will exercise that option.
 The interest rate implicit in lease contracts is typically not readily determinable; accordingly, we use our incremental borrowing rate, which is the rate that would be incurred to borrow on a collateralized basis over a similar term an amount equal to the lease payments in a similar economic environment, based upon the information available at the commencement date.
 The lease payments used to determine our operating lease assets may include lease incentives, stated rent increases and escalation clauses linked to rates of inflation, when determinable, and are recognized in determining our Right-of-use assets.
 Our operating lease is reflected in the Right-of-use asset - operating lease; Operating lease obligation - current portion; and Operating lease obligation - non-current portion in our consolidated balance sheets.